-If you experience a flood in your Vancouver home or basement you might be thinking
+If you experience a flood in your home or basement in Vancouver, Burnaby, Coquitlam, Richmond, Surrey, Langley or Abbotsford, you might be thinking…

 By following these tips, you’ll know exactly what to do during a flood in your home.

 So what do we mean by flooding?
 Well, the word flooding is loosely interchanged with water damage, and really what it refers to is any kind of water that has leaked, spilled, or intruded into your home and thus causing damage.

 Anything from a leaking roof, toilet overflow, broken water pipe, excess water from rain, water appearing on your drywall, wet flooring, or a drainage problem causing your bathroom, kitchen, basement, or anywhere in your home to flood are examples of water damage.

 So, if you happen to find yourself in this situation here are our 6 expert tips for dealing with a flood or water damage in your home.

 6 Expert Tips

 In situations where the water is leaking or coming in from an obvious/accessible area then try and stop the leak ASAP.

 Find the source of the leak or flood and stop what you can.